qinyanjuidavid/SaveONE-life/README.md

 ## Orphanage Profile Page
 > - *On the orphanage profile page,* Orphanage manager/ Admin will be able to update the profile and other information which include ( group photo, number of children, phone number, and other account information)
+> - On this page Orphanage manager will also update location of the orphanage.
 > - Also orphanages will be able to query through and see the donations they have received, this data is restored from the firebase Firestore.
-> - He/She will be able to check and call donors on this fragment (Screenshot no. 3) if they have not received donations and manage all other things from this fragment.
+> - He/She will be able to check and call donors on this fragment (Screenshot no. 5).
+And if orphanage have not received donations orphanage manager will be able to check in the donations they have received.
+> - User / Orphanage manager can log out on this page.
+> -

 <img src="https://user-images.githubusercontent.com/46722362/160561055-52bedf4e-3764-4b0f-a829-3edeb1a44c20.png"
       data-canonical-src="https://user-images.githubusercontent.com/46722362/160561055-52bedf4e-3764-4b0f-a829-3edeb1a44c20.png"